phcode-dev/phoenix-fs/README.md

   - **Windows Example**: `/tauri/c/Program Files/` could represent the C drive's "Program Files" directory.
   - **Linux/macOS Example**: `/tauri/usr/bin/` might be an accessible directory, akin to native paths you'd expect on these platforms.

+- **Node Websocket Connector Integration**:
+  - The `/tauri/` paths can be accessed via websockets.
+This integration is much more performant than tauri's fs rust APIs(generally 4x faster and 10x faster for large files).
+  - As we use websockets to connection to a node process that executes the actual fs operations, the ws backed `/tauri/` apis are available in all web/shared/service workers.
+  - This is recommended to use in main browser window as well, as this will releive the main thread of tauri fs access apis that typically leads to blocking/freezing js window on large file access.
+  - Supports filesystem watcher APIs.
+On all other endpoints, the virtual watchers are only capable of emitting file change events on files that has been modified within its window/browser only.

-By adopting Phoenix VFS, you're not just leveraging a file system; you're integrating a dynamic, adaptable layer that bridges the web and native worlds, making your web applications more powerful and efficient.
+By adopting Phoenix VFS, you're not just leveraging a file system; you're integrating a dynamic, adaptable layer that bridges the web and native worlds, making your web applications more powerful and reduces development time and costs.

----

-You can then continue with installation instructions, usage, and other sections relevant to your library in the README.

 <!-- TOC -->
 * [Phoenix Browser Virtual File System](#phoenix-browser-virtual-file-system)